MSPImpact/AzureDays/D4:Intro_to_Data_Science_and_Machine_Learning/ReadMe.md

 - [Learn about ML with Python and Azure Notebooks](https://docs.microsoft.com/en-us/learn/paths/intro-to-ml-with-python/)
 - [Publishing ML Experiment with Azure ML Studio](https://docs.microsoft.com/en-us/learn/paths/publish-experiment-with-ml-studio/)
 <br />
-Managed by Himanshu & Ambika.
+_Managed by Himanshu & Ambika.
 Wait for some more resources.
-We will be back with more cool things! 😍
+We will be back with more cool things!_ 😍 Keep learning & keep sharing! :)